rgwch/extralexis/README.md

 - Run `npx puppeteer browsers install chrome` in the same directory as the executable

 As a convenience, you can create an 'extralexis.cfg' file with the same contents as described in .env.copy.
 On startup, Extralexis will look for such a file and parse it if found.
 Values in that file will override environment values.

+The script `deployment.sh`  will create extralexis executables for Linux-x64, Windows-x64, Mac-x64 and Mac-arm64 Systems.

 ## Acknowledgement